This post contains affiliate links. I earn a small commission on purchases you make using my recommendations at no cost to you!

 #4: Have a few nursing tops, but adapt your regular clothes too

 You might feel like you have to dig around to find clothes specifically for nursing.
 You might not even know such a thing exists!
-There are quite a few brands out there that make breastfeeding clothes, but don't forget that by choosing carefully you can make a lot of your current clothes work just as well!
+There are quite a few brands out there that make nursing clothing for breastfeeding, but don’t forget that by choosing carefully you can make a lot of your current clothes work just as well!

 - Regular clothes that can be adapted for nursing